Norsk Titanium and Clarkson University Launch Initiative to Develop Rapid Plasma Deposition™ Workforce Training, Research Programs

 “We are pleased to welcome Norsk Titanium to the North Country and to Clarkson University to initiate this exciting relationship,” said Clarkson University President Tony Collins.
 “I look forward to aligning Clarkson’s rich engineering and research programs with Norsk’s advanced production technologies to give our students the most state-of-the art education possible.”

 Officials from Norsk Titanium and Clarkson University held a program summit meeting on the Clarkson campus to kick off the joint initiative.
-Attendees included University President Tony Collins, Provost Charles Thorpe, and Norsk Titanium CEO Warren Boley and Senior VP of Operations Chris Bohlmann.
+Attendees included University President Tony Collins, Provost Charles Thorpe, Norsk Titanium CEO Warren M. Boley, Jr., and Senior VP of Operations Chris Bohlmann.